Einsuomi/SQL/Project 1/Readme.md

 Also check the "ER_Diagram.pdf" to find the relationships of all tables.

-There are 8 tasks to complete in "Tasks & SQL_code.sql".
+There are 8 tasks to complete in "Tasks & SQL_code.sql" including Querying Data, Filtering Data, Sorting Data, Summarizing Data, Grouping Data, Joining Tables, Subquery.